dialpad/dialtone/apps/dialtone-documentation/docs/guides/contributing/index.md

 If you need to add an icon into Dialtone, here’s how you would go about doing that.

-### For system icons
+### For system icons and illustrations

+This process is similar for both icons and illustrations.
+The exported SVG file(s) should be placed in the appropriate folder category inside `packages/dialtone-icons/src/svg/illustrations/`.
+The keywords for the illustrations should be added to the `keywords-illustrations.json` file.

 1. Create a new branch starting with "feat/" in the name.
-2. Place the exported SVG file(s) in the appropriate folder category inside `packages/dialtone-icons/src/svg/`
+2. Place the exported SVG file(s) in the appropriate folder category inside `packages/dialtone-icons/src/svg/icons/`
 3. If you need to add keywords related to the icon.
    - Add the icon name to `packages/dialtone-icons/src/keywords-icons.json` into the correct category.
    - Add the keywords array as the value. e.g.